Top 10 Traditional Foods in Gabon

 8. Smoked Chicken with Nyembwè (Pulet Fumé au Nwembwè)

-From the Republic of Congo to the DRC and Cameroon, this dish is one of the very expressions of African.
+From the Republic of Congo to the DRC and Cameroon, this dish is one of the very expressions of Africa.
 “Nyembwe” means palm oil in the Myènè Bantu language.
-Smoked chicken cooked in “seed sauce” (as our Ivorian brothers call it), this is a well-known dish, testifying to its deliciousness.
+Smoked chicken cooked in “seed sauce” (as our Ivorian brothers call it), is a well-known dish, testifying to its deliciousness.
+The seed sauce is made from a variety of seeds like sesame, pumpkin, and peanuts, ground together to form a rich and creamy sauce.
+The dish provides an unforgettable culinary experience.

 9. Salted Fish with Vegetables (Poisson Salé aux Légumes)